 Even though I am frequently traveling, I do enjoy making cocktails at home.
 I have a nice selection of liquor, bitters, and mixers, but the tools are key.
 People have asked me what my favorite cocktail tools are in the past, so I am bringing them to you here.
-I have purchased all of these items for myself and the prices are reasonable.
+I have purchased all of these items for myself and the prices are very reasonable.
 When you’re making drinks at home, there’s no wrong way, but these definitely make it easier.
-Here are the tools every home bartender needs, just in time for your holiday shopping!
+Here are the bar tools and equipment every home bartender needs to make home bartending a lot more fun!

 There are SO many options for shakers, and I have used quite a few.
 I love the versatility of a simple, weighted set like this one.
+(If you use the code “COCKTAILSAWAY” you can get your shaker and other items for 10% off at A Bar Above.)
 I like using one for squeezing fresh juices into or for getting ice.
 They form a good seal, keeping your kitchen or bar area clean.
 Your hands will get pretty cold during an egg white shake, but that also helps me time 20 seconds.
 When I can’t stand it any more, I know I’m done!

 It’s probably weird to say that a jigger brings me joy, but this one does.
 The fact that you can switch between cocktails without residual flavors and make precise and angled measurements.
 So genius, I actually have two.